ZYChimne/Beautiful-Languages/README.md

 * You are too generous to trifle with me.
 If your feelings are still what they were last April, tell me so at once.
 My affections and wishes are unchanged; but one word from you will silence me on this subject for ever.
 * I am the happiest creature in the world.
 Perhaps other people have said so before, but not one with such justice.
 I am happier even than Jane; she only smiles, I laugh.
 * To be fond of dancing was a certain step towards falling in love.
-* For what do we live, but to make sport for our neighbors, and laugh at them in our turn?
 * From the very beginning— from the first moment, I may almost say— of my acquaintance with you, your manners, impressing me with the fullest belief of your arrogance, your conceit, and your selfish disdain of the feelings of others, were such as to form the groundwork of disapprobation on which succeeding events have built so immovable a dislike; and I had not known you a month before I felt that you were the last man in the world whom I could ever be prevailed on to marry.
 * You must learn some of my philosophy.
 Think only of the past as its remembrance gives you pleasure.
-* An unhappy alternative is before you, Elizabeth.
-From this day you must be a stranger to one of your parents.
-Your mother will never see you again if you do not marry Mr. Collins, and I will never see you again if you do.
 * I have faults enough, but they are not, I hope, of understanding.
 My temper I dare not vouch for.
 It is, I believe, too little yielding— certainly too little for the convenience of the world.
 I cannot forget the follies and vices of other so soon as I ought, nor their offenses against myself.
 My feelings are not puffed about with every attempt to move them.
 My temper would perhaps be called resentful.
 My good opinion once lost, is lost forever.
 * Till this moment I never knew myself.
 * We all know him to be a proud, unpleasant sort of man; but this would be nothing if you really liked him.
-* My good opinion once lost is lost forever.
 * You must allow me to tell you how ardently I admire and love you.
 * A girl likes to be crossed a little in love now and then.
 It is something to think of.
-* There is, I believe, in every disposition a tendency to some particular evil, a natural defect, which not even the best education can overcome.
+* "There is, I believe, in every disposition a tendency to some particular evil, a natural defect, which not even the best education can overcome."
 "And your defect is a propensity to hate everybody."
 "And yours," he replied with a smile, "is willfully to misunderstand them.
 * Her heart did whisper that he had done it for her.